Digital Empathy Leadership Training

 You Can't Do Trust Falls Over Zoom.
 Building Team Culture Remotely.

 McKenna will start with why we need a culture of trust and what defines a virtual team culture.
 She’ll then walk through pragmatic ways leaders can approach their annual team building calendar, from frequency and cadence; topic choices, like skills development versus delight; and how to include hybrid teams effectively.

 Feedback is crucial to everyone’s growth and development, but it can be uncomfortable to give, even more so when you feel distanced from someone you’ve never met face to face.

 McKenna’s easy to understand framework, the Why Who What Where When Method, of remote feedback helps managers and individual contributors best provide feedback, both positive and critical, to those around them.

 How To Be A Great Virtual Job Candidate.

 Being a great virtual interviewer requires a lot of the same skills as an in-person interview, it’s just more demanding.
 We’ll look at how you can put yourself in the interviewer’s shoes to present your best self on screen.

-She can also cover virtual networking and mentorship, to put job-seekers in the best position to get the interview.
+She can also discuss virtual networking and mentorship, to put job-seekers in the best position to get the interview.